MFC Tulpar: History

 After disbandment of the main Tulpar team, the main attention of the management of club, in the professional plan, was given to the younger team "Tulpar — 2".
 In a season 2006-2007 senior it graduates of 1988-89 year of birth made a youth team "Tulpar".
 In this season the team didn't participate in the Championship of Kazakhstan, but became the winner Championship of the Karaganda province and the cup winner of the Karaganda province −2007.
 For this period "Tulpar" successfully the Gold fall-2006 tournament in the city of Astana.
 With "Tur Arom" conceded Round in a semi-final on a penalty shootout (full-time 6:6) and took the third place.
 The team won a money prize and a prize of spectator sympathies.
 Besides, Alexander Dovgan became the top scorer, and Chyngys Essenamanov is recognized as the best defender of a tournament.

 In a season 2007-2008 on the basis of two Karaganda teams "Tulpar" and "Ikar" the new team is formed.
 In the X Championship of Kazakhstan Karaganda was represented by the integrated Tulpar-Ikar team which basis was made by pupils of the Karaganda futsal school "Tulpar", also strengthened by the Brazilian legionaries Live, Suya and Jeraldo.
 Following the results of a season "Tulpar-Ikar" took the 4th place.

 In a season 2008-2009 team acts under the habitual name "Tulpar" again.
 During early preparation the team won the VIII International games in Kyrgyzstan and there was the second on the V International tournament "Tulpar Cup".
 In the Cup of Kazakhstan 2008/09 "Tulpar" took the third place.
 In the XI Championship of Kazakhstan "Tulpar" fights for prize-winning places in a playoffs stage.

 At the end of 2008 the youth team of Kazakhstan headed by the head coach of the national team Amirzhan Mukanov left in final part of the first European championship (U-21).
-Frame of youth team was made by players of IFC "Tulpar": Essenamanov, Dovgan, Pershin, Nurgozhin, Grebonos, to Tak, Mukanov, Kozulkin.
+Frame of youth team was made by players of IFC "Tulpar": Essenamanov, Dovgan, Pershin, Nurgozhin, Grebonos, Mukanov, Kozulkin.

 In February, 2009 the national team of Kazakhstan under 21 leadership of the head coach Amirzhan Mukanov left in the following qualification round of the European championship-2010.
 The basis of the national team was made by young tulparovsky players: Essenamanov, Dovgan, Pershin, Pengrin, Nurgozhin.

 In a season 2009/2010 "Tulpar" was in a step from a gain of the Cup of Kazakhstan, but in the final in Karaganda conceded to "Kairat" 2:4.
 This season became for team silver in the Championship of Kazakhstan.